 Tarte Tatin (Upside down caramelized apple tart)

 An impressive, locally built steel fireplace welcomes you into Julian’s Hall, the dining room where breakfast and the bi-weekly family-style dinners are served.
-The ceiling soars 30 ft above where four old-style belt driven fans hang.
+The ceiling soars 30 ft above where four old-style belt driven fans turn.
 The walls are adorned with pictures from our travels around the world.
 Large windows face East towards the Blue Mountains and Pushpa’s Pond.
-The tables are all live-edge walnut, harvested from close by and finished by a local craftsman.
+The tables are all live-edge walnut, harvested from locally and finished by a local craftsman.
 A closet on the far end contains board games and books.
 The lighting is warm and inviting.
-A carved mango wood door from Bali, converted into a barn door, separates the dining room from Ruby’s Kitchen, where delicious meals are prepared for you by Chef Liz Garza, a graduate of the Walla Walla Community College culinary program.
+A carved mango wood door from Bali, converted into a barn door, separates the dining room from Ruby’s Kitchen, where delicious meals are prepared for you.

 Weather permitting, breakfast can be enjoyed ‘al fresco’ in Sushila’s Courtyard.